MaryIsbell/Editing/natturnerdocumentingsouth.md

 dear to him.
 I asked him if he thought to obtain it?
 He said he would, or loose his life.
 This was enough to put him in full confidence.
-Jack, I knew, was only a tool in the hands of Hark, it was quickly agreed we should commence at home (Mr. J. Travis\') on that night, and until we had armed and equipped ourselves, and gathered sufficient force, neither age nor sex was to be spared, (which was invariably adhered to.)
+Jack, I knew, was only a tool in the hands of Hark, it was quickly agreed we should commence at home (Mr. J. Travis') on that night, and until we had armed and equipped ourselves, and gathered sufficient force, neither age nor sex was to be spared, (which was invariably adhered to.)
 We remained at the feast until about two hours in the night, when we went